- Academic Bankruptcy

-- Prior to or by the end of the first week of a semester or summer session, an application for Academic Bankruptcy must be submitted to a committee consisting of the Division Chair, the previous major Advisor and the new major Advisor if changing majors, or a faculty member from the major the student is enrolled in.
+- Prior to or by the end of the first week of a semester or summer session, an application for Academic Bankruptcy must be submitted to a committee consisting of the Academic Lead, the previous major Advisor and the new major Advisor if changing majors, or a faculty member from the major the student is enrolled in.

 - Following the Academic Bankruptcy application, all grades for the semester/session in which a student is enrolled for a minimum of 12 credit hours must be a 2.0 or above.
 If this requirement is met, all grades that are less than a 2.0 will be removed from grade consideration.
 If this requirement is not met, the student’s grades will not be removed from grade consideration.
 Application for Academic Bankruptcy does not have any effect on eligibility for financial aid.
 All students on financial aid must continue to meet the “Standards of Progress”.

 Students are expected to be honest in all aspects of their college work.

 The University of Nebraska Undergraduate Bulletin states: “The maintenance of academic honesty is a vital concern of the university community.
 Any student found guilty of academic dishonesty shall be subject to both academic and disciplinary sanctions.”
 Academic dishonesty includes, but it is not limited to the following:

 - Fabrication and Falsification